maschkef/little-linux-helper/docs/CLI_DEVELOPER_GUIDE.md

 <!--
 File: docs/CLI_DEVELOPER_GUIDE.md
 Copyright (c) 2025 maschkef
-SPDX-License-Identifier: MIT
+SPDX-License-Identifier: Apache-2.0

 This project is part of the 'little-linux-helper' collection.
-Licensed under the MIT License.
+Licensed under the Apache License 2.0.
 See the LICENSE file in the project root for more information.
 -->

 # Little Linux Helper - Developer Guide